 - Speech pathology

-The Neuropsychology specialty program is based on educational guidelines of APA divisions 22 and 40 and the Houston conference and is a member program of the Association of Postdoctoral Programs in Clinical Neuropsychology.
-Rehabilitation psychology training is based on the Division of Rehabilitation Psychology Postdoctoral Training Guidelines.
+The Clinical Neuropsychology specialty program is based on educational guidelines of APA Division 40 and the Houston conference and is a member program of the Association of Postdoctoral Programs in Clinical Neuropsychology.
+Rehabilitation psychology training is based on the APA Division 22 (Rehabilitation Psychology) Postdoctoral Training Guidelines.

 Clinical Neuropsychology specialty program goals and objectives